beckitrue/home-remote-server/README.md

 When the cloudflared container is created, it creates a bridge network named `cloudflared`.
 The nginx and pihole containters are added to cloudflared network so they can be available over the Cloudflare tunnel created by the cloudflared container.

-The camera network will connect to the nginx container, restricting access to the camera webservers to the cloudflared tunnel.
+The camera network connects to the nginx container, restricting access to the camera webservers to the cloudflared tunnel.
 These are what Cloudflare calls [Self-hosted applications](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) and authentication can be controlled by your IdP such as Okta or Google for example.
 The diagram below shows the connectivity between the system components.

 ![Cloudflare diagram of how traffic flows between users, Cloudflare, Identity Providers, and self-hosted applications](https://developers.cloudflare.com/assets/network-diagram_hu35c98d3bbf0ecf738b5b543af7009e44_79161_2296x1101_resize_q75_box_3-fe1feb83.png)